godotengine/godot-docs/tutorials/content/procedural_geometry/arraymesh.rst

 Saving
 ------

-Finally, Godot provides a single method to save ArrayMeshes using the :ref:`ResourceSaver <class_resourcesaver>` class.
+Finally, Godot provides a single method to save ArrayMeshes using the :ref:`ResourceSaver <api:class_resourcesaver>` class.
 This is useful when you want to generate a mesh and then use it later without having to re-generate.

 .. tabs::